leomancini/origami-studio-material-system/README.md

 #### Inputs

 * **Present**: A pulse that displays the navigation drawer.
-* **Number of Rows**: A number that represents the number of visible rows.
+* **Number of Rows**: A number that represents the number of visible rows, from 2 to 6.
-* **Bottom Margin**: A number representing the relative distance from the bottom of the screen.
-Useful for offsetting the position of the share sheet when a system navigation bar is present.
 * **Show Header**: A boolean that determines if a top header is visible.
 * **Show Icon**: A boolean that determines if an icon is visible in the top header.
 * **Title**: A text string representing the title in the top header.